DevnagriAI/devnagri_docs/guide/Client_Guide.md

 # Devnagri

-Devnagri, an AI powered human translation platform is at the clientele service to help businesses reach the potentially huge client base in indian market.
-Below given is the useful manual that will help in understanding the functionalities of the system.
-User shall follow the steps to place the order for translation
+Devnagri is India's first AI-powered translation platform to help customers reach and communicate to their endusers in the language they understand.
+This manual will help in understanding the functionalities of the system.
+You may follow the steps to place the order for translation

 ## Getting Started With Devnagri